50 Concrete Patio Ideas

 You can make these slabs as simple or as complex as you’d like.
 The main goal is to have a designated space in your yard for outdoor furniture without sinking into the mud or tearing up the grass.
 Some simple carpentry skills, a wheelbarrow, a garden hose, and some basic tools will have you well on your way to creating a perfect spot to enjoy a barbecue with friends.

 There’s hardly a more enjoyable way to spend a summer night than with good friends around an open fire.
 You don’t have to pack the car with your tent and sleeping bag to enjoy the heat of a fire pit.
 Making a fire pit in the center of your patio is a great way to gather everyone around for a toast and a laugh.

 There are several ways to build fire pits, but you need to choose one that compliments your concrete patio design.
 You can do this with cinderblocks, bricks, or by using forms and pouring concrete.
 Whatever your choice of fire pit material, this can be a great addition to a patio.

 There are a few things to keep in mind when building a fire pit.
-Paver base makes a great foundation for fire pits, as it can become very hard and stable when packed but will drain during rainy weather.
+A paver base makes a great foundation for fire pits, as it can become very hard and stable when packed but will drain during rainy weather.
 Gravel may seem like a good material for a fire pit base, but you should know some stones may have water trapped inside of them that may expand when heated.
 This can cause chunks of rock to take flight and hurt you.